Commands

 Remove Attachment

-fspec remove-attachment <work-unit-id> <file-name> [options]
+fspec remove-attachment <work-unit-id> <file-name>

 Options:

-• --keep-file - Keep the file on disk (only remove from work unit metadata)
+• --keep-file Keep file on disk

 Examples: